SpandanM110/HydraTrack/README.md

 2. Enable **"Install from unknown sources"** in your phone settings.
 3. Tap the APK to install HydraTrack.
 4. Open the app and start your hydration journey!

 ---

-##  One-Line Description

-**HydraTrack is a personalized water intake app that uses AI and weather data to create smart hydration plans and reminders.**

----